ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/ISiteReferenceState.rst

 ISiteReferenceState
 ===================

-.. py:class:: ISiteReferenceState
+.. py:class:: ansys.stk.core.stkobjects.aviator.ISiteReferenceState

    object

    Interface used to access the options for a Reference State site.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: ISiteReferenceState

 Overview
 --------